 - Run an audit of your current content, marketing, and media efforts.
 Are you present in the right places with the right information in the right context?

-- Learn how information is presented in each moment and understand which content formats would be ideal (and optimized) for easy discovery and consumption on the right device at the right time, every time.
+- Learn how information is presented in each moment and use the right survey questions understand which content formats would be ideal (and optimized) for easy discovery and consumption on the right device at the right time, every time.

 - Map the data flow to and from the device and discover ways to meet or exceed consumer expectations through technology, content, and engagement.